The Diversity Series 2018-2019

 An opportunity for students to network with Black and Asian barristers from all practise areas, reshaping the image many students have of the Bar.
-Dame Linda Dobbs, the first ever non-white person to be appointed to the Senior Judiciary of the UK will appear as guest speaker.
+We were delighted that Dame Linda Dobbs, the first ever non-white person to be appointed to the Senior Judiciary of the UK appeared as guest speaker.

 FINDING YOUR WAY TO THE BAR